beego/beedoc/en-US/advantage/docs.md

 1. Enable docs by setting `EnableDocs = true` in `conf/app.conf`
 2. Generate document files by `bee generate docs`
 3. Import `_ "beeapi/docs"` in `main.go`
-4. Use `bee run watchall true` to run your API application and rebuild document automatically.
+4. Use `bee run watchall true -downdoc=true -gendoc=true` to run your API application and rebuild document automatically.
-5. Now run `bee rundocs -isDownload=true` in another terminal.
-It will download `swagger` viewer and run on port 8089.
-You can change port by `bee rundocs -docport=8888`
+5. Visit `swagger document from API project's URL and port.  (see item #1 below)

 Your API document is available now.
 Open your browser and check it.